 It’s mostly young adults who are the main consumers of these bottles of acid, as they believe the benefits are far higher than the drawbacks.
 They think that their energy levels and performance playing sports ability increases the more sports drinks they consume.
 They also clearly believe that sports and energy drinks are nutritionally good for them.

 Research shows acid damages teeth

-The researchers revealed that enamel damage took place after just 5 days of being exposed to energy or sports drinks and energy drinks were twice as likely to do damage to the teeth as the sports variety.
+The researchers revealed that enamel damage took place after just 5 days of being exposed to energy or sports drinks.
+Energy drinks were twice as likely to do damage to the teeth as the sports variety.

 Damage to the teeth’s enamel can’t be reversed

-How to avoid damage to your teeth’s enamel
+How to avoid teeth damage from sports drinks

-One thing you shouldn’t do is brush your teeth straight after drinking a sports or energy drink as this could spread the damaging acid onto the enamel.
+One thing you shouldn’t do is brush your teeth straight after drinking a sports or energy drink.
+This could spread the damaging acid onto the enamel.